PaulBFB/history_nns/README.md

 # Brief History of Neural Networks
-> written by Paul Leitner, for the course "Kolloquium zur Masterarbeit" at University of applied Sciences, Kufstein"
+> written by Paul Leitner, for the course "Kolloquium zur Masterarbeit" at University of applied Sciences, Kufstein

 ## Main Document